Sales Automation – How to Automate Your Sales Process

 For example, maybe you want to define a lead as “Qualified” if they have a certain title or role in a company and have read specific articles on your blog.

-Unfortunately, this typically comes at a higher price – especially with the more robust CRMs like HubSpot or Salesforce.
+Unfortunately, this typically comes at a higher price – especially with the more robust CRMs like HubSpot or Salesforce

 If you have a decent sized team or a complex sales process, it’s worth taking the time to fit a more robust CRM into your budget and set it up properly.

-However, if you’re operating on a tighter budget, Pipedrive is a good option that has a solid amount of automation for a decent price.
+However, if you’re operating on a tighter budget, Pipedrive is a good option that has a solid amount of sales automation for a decent price.

 If native integration isn’t available in your CRM for this, you can always use Zapier – a tool that seamlessly connects apps.

-Use email templates and automate your sales email outreach
+Use templates to automate sales email outreach

 Email templates are a great way to save your sales reps tons of time.